Hi, I’m Sue (she/her)

 I won’t try to

-• convince you that lived experience matters - it does
+• convince you that working with lived experience in real and meaningful ways matters - it does

 • claim or imply that I invented these ways of working - I did not